 Many parents tell us: “It’s like getting four books a year.”
 When we started in 1992, we wanted our magazine to set a new standard for high-quality feminist media about, by and for tween and early teen girls.
 To this day, it’s still full of diverse girls’ voices, still feminist, still ad-free, still international, still multi-cultural and still unique*.

 Most magazines for 8 to 14 year-old girls have up to 75% of their pages devoted to advertising, which which gives those magazine publishers a hefty revenue stream–and a huge incentive to set their subscription price low, so they can deliver more readers to the advertisers.
-A Seventeen subscription is cheap in dollars but girls pay a steep price in the advertising’s corrosive impact on their well-being.
-Seventeen’s description of itself is: The latest style tips, fashions, guy confessions and more!
-It is what it is.
+Their subscription price is cheap in dollars but girls pay a steep price in the advertising’s corrosive impact on their well-being with content focused on “latest style tips, fashions, guy confessions and more!”

 We’re radically different.
 Rather than tell girls how to be, New Moon Girls brings girls own voices and experiences to other girls and the larger world.
 We have never accepted advertising.
 So we’ve never had the restrictions and imperatives that advertising imposes on the content and direction of most magazines.

 We hear from girls, parents, and girl allies that NMG strengthens—and can even restore—girls’ trust of themselves.
 Our members deepen their emotional literacy, self-expression and healthy resistance to stay deeply connected to their individual interests, abilities, hopes.

 And just as crucial, they feel accepted in our supportive community of girls who help one another.
 Girls respect and value each other in the sisterhood our articles, columns and other girls’ voices.
 They help each other express and celebrate their talents.
 They empathize and help each other problem solve challenges, creating meaningful bonds even when their lives, beliefs and opinions differ.